webmachinelearning/webnn/dynamic-shape-explainer.md

 ```

 ### 2. `computeShapes()`
-`computeShapes()` runs the same shape inference and shape computation as dispatch, but early and without executing the graph, returning the concrete output shape for each output given concrete input shapes:
+`computeShapes()` runs the same shape inference and shape computation as dispatch, but early and without executing the graph: one forward pass over the graph resolves every operand, and it returns the concrete shape of each output for the given input shapes:

 ```webidl
 partial interface MLGraph {